Zanzon2004/dotfiles/README.md

 I’ve tried to comment things as clearly as possible, and I’ll keep improving readability as the setup grows.

-I’ll also try to list dependencies where it makes sense—but you’re a big guy, right?
+I’ll also try to list dependencies where it makes sense, but you’re a big guy, right?

 ---

 ## Setup

-The recommended way to install these dotfiles is using **GNU Stow**.
+The recommended way to install these dotfiles is using [**GNU Stow**](https://www.gnu.org/software/stow/).

 Clone the repository into your home directory: